-- What is a contribution? - Gifts, loans, or transfers of money to a committee; - Example: An individual mails you or your committee a check for \$100.00. - Transfer of funds between registered committees; - Example: A registered PAC or a candidate committee writes your committee a check for \$500. - Tangible personal property or services transferred to the committee; and - Example: A member of PAC buys stamps at the post office and gives them to the PAC to use in mailing brochures (tangible personal property), or a member of the PAC who is a professional website developer volunteers to develop a new website free of charge (service). - These are in-kind contributions. - A ticket purchase for a fundraising event, or a sale of merchandise. - Example: When an individual buys tickets for an event held by a committee these are contributions. - Example: The committee has T-shirts or bumper stickers made and sells them to individuals.
+- What is a contribution? - Gifts, loans, or transfers of money to a committee; - Example: An individual mails you or your committee a check for \$100.00. - Transfer of funds between registered committees; - Example: A registered PAC or another candidate committee writes your committee a check for \$500. - Tangible personal property or services transferred to the committee; and - Example: A friend buys stamps at the post office and gives them to your committee to use in mailing brochures (tangible personal property), or a friend who is a professional website developer volunteers to develop your campaign website free of charge (service). - These are in-kind contributions. - A ticket purchase for a fundraising event, or a sale of merchandise. - Example: When an individual buys tickets for an event held by a committee these are contributions. - Example: The committee has T-shirts or bumper stickers made and sells them to individuals.
 The entire amount of the purchase price counts as a contribution from the individual to the committee.